demonitized-boi/pride-status/README.md

 If you feel that something should be added to this code, please feel free to make a pull request.
 We love feedback and want to make the experience as pleasant as we can.

 You can also submit images to be added to the RPC list, although we do have a limit.
-If you want to submit an image for consideration, create an issue with the flag
+If you want to submit an image for consideration, create an issue with the flag `Feature Request`